-5. FT-MPI Performance
+5 FT-MPI Performance

-Figure 3 shows the performance of FT-MPI for point-to-point messages compared to MPICH-p4 and MPICH-G2 under Globus 2.0.
-Further performance information can be obtained from [19-20].
-As was stated in section 2, the performance of FT-MPI is not hindered by fault handling.
-Any additional costs of being fault tolerance is only occur at applications startup, during a failure recovery and during shutdown.
+Figure 3 shows the performance of FT-MPI for point-topoint messages compared to MPICH-p4 and MPICH-G2 under Globus 2.0.
+Further performance information can be obtained from Fagg et al. (2001) and Vadhiyar et al. (2001).
+As was stated in Section 2, the performance of FT-MPI is not hindered by fault handling.
+Any additional costs of fault tolerance only occur at applications startup, during a failure recovery and during shutdown.

-6. Conclusions
+6 Conclusions

-FT-MPI is an attempt to provide application programmers with different methods of dealing with failures within MPI application than just check-point and restart.
-It is hoped that by experimenting with FT-MPI, new applications methodologies and algorithms will be developed to allow for both high performance and the survivability required by both unreliable GRIDs and the next generation of terra-flop and beyond machines.
+FT-MPI is an attempt to provide application programmers with different methods of dealing with failures within MPI application than just checkpoint and restart.
+It is hoped that by experimenting with FT-MPI, new application methodologies and algorithms will be developed to allow for both high performance and the survivability required by both unreliable GRIDs and the next generation of terra-flop and beyond machines.
 FT-MPI in itself is already proving to be a useful vehicle for experimenting with self-tuning collective communications, distributed control algorithms, various dynamic library download methods and improved sparse data handling subsystems, as well as being the default MPI implementation for the HARNESS project.

-Future work in the FT-MPI library system will concentrate on developing a number of drop-in library templates or skeletons to simplify the construction of fault tolerant applications.
+Future work in the FT-MPI library system will concentrate on developing a number of drop-in library templates or skeletons to simplify the construction of fault-tolerant applications.